olofmogren/olofmogren.github.io/phd/glossary.md

 [*Representation learning for natural language*](http://mogren.one/phd) by Olof Mogren.

+The glossary is not in alphabetical order, but ordered by incresing complexity.

+<a name="nlp"></a>
+* **Natural language processingg (NLP)** - the study of computational processsing of language as written or spoken by people.
+In recent years, [machine learning](#machinelearning) has become an important tool for NLP.
+Both are important components of artificial intelligence.

+<a name="machinelearning"></a>
+* **Machine learning** - any approach that solves a task, and that uses [data](#trainingdata) to improve.
+By comparing its output with the desired output using a [loss function](#objective), and trying to minimize the loss, the algorithm can improve.
+A machine learning algorithm can be trained once and then deployed, or it can be continuously improved during operation.

+<a name="trainingdata"></a>
+* **Training data** - the data fed to a [machine learning model](#mlmodel) for it to learn.
+For example, for an image classifier, the training data will consist of images coupled with their correct classifications.
+The task is for the model to learn to compute the correct classifications without looking at the correct classes from the training data.

 <a name="vector"></a>
 * **Vector** - a sequence of numbers.
 If its length is two or three, these can be interpreted as coordinates in 2D or 3D.
 In higher dimensions they can still be interpreted as coordinates, but in high-dimensional space.
 To be able to visualize high-dimensional vectors, one often project them down to two dimensions, a process that inherently makes the vectors lose much information.
 Vectors are often written with boldface: ***v***.
 For example, a 4-dimensional vector: